chesapeakedh/chesapeakedh.github.io/conference-2022.md

 - Lightning Round.
 Please submit a 100-word description of a topic you would like to discuss for 3-5 minutes, maximum.
 - How I Made This.
 Please submit an abstract of 250 words.
 In these show-and-tell sessions, members of the DH community will introduce you to their projects in a more practically-minded manner, with an opportunity for a robust conversation following.
 ‘How I Made This’ sessions may foreground long-term research projects, small DH initiatives, or pedagogical projects, and should be developed with an eye towards helping conference participants get a handle on the kinds of resources available, projects in development, and opportunities for collaboration and community-building.
 Session leaders may elect to run a hands-on workshop, but proposals should bear in mind technological and geographical limitations.
 Sessions should not be organized around traditional papers.
 Each show-and-tell session is 1 hour in length, with at least half of the time reserved for discussion or Q&A.

 All proposals will be reviewed by the Steering Committee and the Annual Program Committee.
-Applicants will be notified with a decision by December 31st, 2020.

 If you have any questions, please contact chesapeakedhconsortium@gmail.com.